gjbex/Fortran-MOOC/docs/parallel_programming.md

 As opposed to OpenMP, there are no shared variables, all data is private to the process.
-However, MPI also offers facilities for shared memory programming, but is beyond the scope of this very brief introduction.
+However, MPI also offers facilities for shared memory programming, but this is beyond the scope of this very brief introduction.

 Note that parallelizing a sequential application using MPI is typically more work than making it multi-threaded with OpenMP, but MPI applications